Skip to main content

 Charitable Trust projects

-We secure funding from a variety of organisations that wish to work with colleges and students that align with our vision and strategy to benefit and advance the education of students aged 16 and over.
-Topics include, but are not limited to advancing social mobility and aspirations, youth social action, mental wellbeing, creativity and innovation and environmental sustainability.
+We directly fund initiatives and secure funding from a variety of organisations that wish to work with colleges and students that align with our vision and strategy to benefit and advance the education of students aged 16 and over.
+Topics include, but are not limited to, advancing social mobility and aspirations, youth social action, student leadership and governance, mental wellbeing, creativity and innovation and environmental sustainability.

 What is it?